CXH-Research/Shadow-Generation/Generation/README.md

 Based on [GitHub - google/portrait-shadow-manipulation](https://github.com/google/portrait-shadow-manipulation)

-Require tensorflow==1.15, opencv, numpy and scipy module.
+Require tensorflow==1.15, opencv, numpy, pillow, tqdm and scipy module.

 ## Your folder structure should look like this: